smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 instance when a plugin requires the information of the mouse right-click location.

-This page does **not** describe how to develop Python plugins for AlliGator, but provides an overview of the design principle, followed by a description of the mandatory features for a plugin.
+This page is not a tutorial on how to develop Python plugins for AlliGator, but provides an overview of the design principles, followed by a description of the mandatory features for a plugin.
 The last section show an example of plugin for the *Decay Graph* graph.
-Example of plugins for the different supported objects can be found in the example scripts provided by default with AlliGator.
+Example of plugins for the different supported objects can be found in the example scripts provided by default with AlliGator (*Python Plugins* folder in the installation folder).

-Details on how to implement an AlliGator Python plugin can be found in the :ref:`AlliGator Python Plugins API page <alligator-python-plugins-API>`.
-In particular, a section describes the recommended way to publish and document a plugin in a dedicated GitHub repository.
+Details on how to implement an AlliGator Python plugin can be found in the :ref:`AlliGator Python Plugins API section <alligator-python-plugins-API>`.
+The section :ref:`alligator-python-plugin-publication` describes how to publish and document an AlliGator Python plugin on GitHub.

 Design Principle
 ++++++++++++++++